tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

-<h2 id="ch1"><a href="#ch1"><span>I</span> Dani Meadow Mouse Is Worried</a></h2>

-CHAPTER VI

-_Dani Meadow Mouse Remembers and Reddy Fox Forgets_
+<h2 id="ch6"><a href="#ch6"><span>VI</span> Dani Meadow Mouse Remembers and Reddy Fox Forgets</a></h2>

 "There she goes!" cried old Granny Fox.
-"Don't let him sit still again!"
+"Don't let her sit still again!"

-"I hear him!" shouted Reddy Fox, and plunged down into the snow just as Granny Fox had done a minute before.
-But she didn't catch anything, and when she had blown the snow out of her nose and wiped it out of her eyes, she saw Granny Fox dive into the snow with no better luck.
+"I hear her!" shouted Reddy Fox, and plunged down into the snow just as Granny Fox had done a minute before.
+But he didn't catch anything, and when he had blown the snow out of his nose and wiped it out of his eyes, he saw Granny Fox dive into the snow with no better luck.

-"Never mind," said Granny Fox, "as long as we keep him running, we can hear him, and some one of these times we'll catch him.
-Pretty soon he'll get too tired to be so spry, and when she is--" Granny didn't finish, but licked her chops and smacked her lips.
-Reddy Fox grinned, then licked her chops and smacked her lips.
+"Never mind," said Granny Fox, "as long as we keep her running, we can hear her, and some one of these times we'll catch her.
+Pretty soon she'll get too tired to be so spry, and when she is—" Granny didn't finish, but licked her chops and smacked her lips.
+Reddy Fox grinned, then licked his chops and smacked his lips.
 Then once more they took turns diving into the snow.

-And down underneath in the little tunnels she had made, Dani Meadow Mouse was running for her life. she was getting tired, just as old Granny Fox had said she would. she was almost out of breath. she was sore and one leg smarted, for in one of her jumps old Granny Fox had so nearly caught him that her claws had torn her pants and scratched him.
+And down underneath in the little tunnels she had made, Dani Meadow Mouse was running for her life.
+She was getting tired, just as old Granny Fox had said she would.
+She was almost out of breath.
+She was sore and one leg smarted, for in one of her jumps old Granny Fox had so nearly caught her that her claws had torn her pants and scratched her.

 "Oh, dear!
 Oh, dear!
 If only I had time to think!" panted Dani Meadow Mouse, and then she squealed in still greater fright as Reddy